antonycourtney/tad/NOTES.md

 [X] Ability to save and open Tad files
-[X] Try switching back from atl to ts-loader to avoid deprecation warnings on build [X] Make sure we can build all packages without errors [ ] Open data source sidebar after opening a directory [ ] Get all tests working again (sqlite)
+[X] Try switching back from atl to ts-loader to avoid deprecation warnings on build [X] Make sure we can build all packages without errors [X] Open data source sidebar after opening a directory [X] New Tad Window menu option
+[ ] Get all tests working again (sqlite)
 [ ] add a build-all.sh at top level (and maybe build-web.sh, build-app.sh, with common script for topo sort?)
 [ ] Get sqlite (and other) tests working again